-There`s a lot and little that I could say about me.
-Here are a few things that might tell something: I`m a daydreamer, a believer, a picture-taker, a lover of stories, a writer and reader, a fashion-lover, a freelancer, and a forever student.
+Here are a few things that might tell something about me: I`m a daydreamer, a believer, a picture-taker, a lover of stories, a writer and reader, a fashion-lover, a freelancer, and a forever student.

-As a student, I started working as a writer and photographer for the daily newspaper in my hometown.
-Ever since, I`m happy about the chance to encounter people, places and events, I wouldn’t otherwise meet or see if it wasn’t for my job.
+As a Fashion Design student, I started working as a writer and photographer for the daily newspaper in my hometown.
+Ever since, I`m grateful for the chance to encounter people, places, and events, I wouldn’t otherwise meet or see if it wasn’t for my job.

-Wolfgang Joop employed me as a pattern cutter at his luxury label Wunderkind in the beautiful lakeside mansion “Villa Rumpf”.
+Wolfgang Joop employed me as a pattern cutter at his luxury label Wunderkind which was based in the beautiful lakeside mansion “Villa Rumpf”.
 That was one of the opportunities in life that are almost too good to be true.

-During the high-street experience I started to become rather disgusted by the exploitation habits in the fashion industry.
-I wanted to be more flexible and independent anyway, so I started working as a freelancer.
-As a journalist and in fashion.
-I studied journalism and went to the London College of Contemporary Arts to learn Fashion Photography.
+Due to my high-street experience, I learned about the exploitation habits in the fashion industry.
+Because I wanted to be more flexible and independent anyway, I started working as a freelancer.
+Plus, I studied journalism and went to the London College of Contemporary Arts to learn Fashion Photography.